 Employees who must take military leave should request military leave in advance whenever possible.
 When advance notice is precluded, employees or their families should notify the Park District as soon as possible.

 Pay During Leave

 The Park District will comply with federal and state laws regarding any mandatory pay.
+Employees may elect, but are not required, to use any vacation entitlement for the absence.

 Health Coverage During Leave